yurtsiv/issue_fetcher/README.md

 # Issue fetcher

-A simple command line utility for fetching issued from GitHub repositories
+A simple command line utility for fetching issues from GitHub repositories

 (based on the example from [Programming Elixir 1.6](https://pragprog.com/book/elixir16/programming-elixir-1-6) book)